AditiParashar19/AgriSense-AI/README.md

 | `GET` | `/api/chatbot/history` | Chat history |
 | `POST` | `/api/chatbot/rebuild-index` | Force a knowledge base rebuild |
 | `GET` | `/api/dashboard/summary` | Aggregate stats for the dashboard |

-Full interactive docs available at `/docs` once the backend is running.

----

-## 📝 Notes

-- `backend/yield.py` / `frontend/frontend_pages/yield.py` are named `yield` per the project spec.
-  Since `yield` is a reserved Python keyword, both are imported dynamically via `importlib` in `backend/main.py` / `frontend/app.py` — nothing you need to change.
-- `backend/models/` ships empty (aside from a `.gitkeep`) — bring your own trained models.
-- OCR has been fully removed — Soil Health Analyzer is manual-entry only; the chatbot's knowledge base reads `.pdf`/`.txt` directly.

----

-## 🤝 Contributing

-Contributions are welcome!

-1. Fork the repo
-2. Create a feature branch (`git checkout -b feature/your-feature`)
-3. Commit your changes (`git commit -m "Add your feature"`)
-4. Push to the branch (`git push origin feature/your-feature`)
-5. Open a Pull Request

-Please keep PRs focused — one feature or fix per PR makes review much faster.

----

-## 📄 License

-This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.